SnoozleStudio/marquee-top/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Marquee Top is a WordPress plugin developed by Paolo Mason, Front-End Developer at Snoozle Studio, a Worldwide Digital Creative Agency based in Pescara, Italy.
-Add a responsive Marquee text to your WordPress website's top header with fully customizable options.
+Marquee Top is a versatile WordPress plugin designed to add a responsive marquee text to the top header of your website.
+With fully customizable options, you can easily tailor the marquee's appearance, speed, and behavior to match your site's style and enhance user engagement.

 == Description ==

-Marquee Top is the WordPress plugin developed by Paolo Mason, Front-End Developer at Snoozle Studio, a Worldwide Digital Creative Agency based in Pescara, Italy.
-With Marquee Top, you can effortlessly add a responsive Marquee text at the top header of your WordPress website, boasting fully customizable options to tailor it to your specific needs.
+Marquee Top is a WordPress plugin that lets you effortlessly add a responsive marquee text to the top header of your website.
+With fully customizable options, you can tailor its appearance, speed, and behavior to fit your specific needs.

+Developed by Paolo Mason, Front-End Developer at Snoozle Studio—a Worldwide Digital Creative Agency based in Pescara, Italy—Marquee Top combines functionality and flexibility for a seamless user experience.

 == Installation ==